-Swedish central government payments resulted in a surplus of SEK 30.1 billion in August.
+Swedish central government payments resulted in a surplus of SEK 19.8 billion in August.
 The Debt Office's forecast was a deficit of SEK 26.7 billion.
 The difference is due to, among other things, tax income being higher than calculated and the fact that the turn over loss support to companies has not been used as expected.

-The Debt Office’s net lending to government agencies etc. was SEK 1.8 billion lower than calculated.
-Higher deposits from the Swedish Pensions Agency is the primary explanation for the deviation from the forecast.
+The Debt Office’s net lending to government agencies etc. were SEK 0.8 billion lower than calculated.

-Interest payments on central government debt were SEK 0.8 billion higher than calculated.
+Interest payments on central government debt were SEK 0.5 billion lower than forecasted.

-For the twelve-month period up to the end of August 2019, central government payments resulted in a surplus of SEK 103.9 billion.
-An amount corresponding to SEK 42.7 billion is included in the surplus and is due to the repayment of loans by the Riksbank in foreign currency to the Debt Office.
+For the twelve-month period up to the end of August 2020, central government payments resulted in a deficit of SEK 131.0 billion.

 Press Secretary, +46 (0)8 613 47 01